VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/software_life_cycle_processes.md

 The IEC-62304 description of the software development life cycle (SDLC) is consistent with the practices of most software-centric entities.
 SDLC processes that are commonly used include planning, requirements, architectural design, development, testing, deployment, and maintenance.
-Laboratories should establish documented guidelines that cover all SDLC stages.
+Laboratories should establish documented guidelines that cover all SDLC these stages.

 ## 1. Planning
 Planning entails developing a comprehensive software development plan.